apereo/cas/docs/cas-server-documentation/installation/Configuration-Management-Extensions.md

 ## CAS Properties

-The [collection of CAS-provided settings](Configuration-Properties.html) are all encapsulated inside a `CasConfigurationProperties`.
-This is a parent class that brings all elements of the entire CAS platform together and binds values to the relevant Java classes inside in a very type-safe manner.
-The [configuration binding](Configuration-Server-Management.html) is typically done via `@EnableConfigurationProperties(CasConfigurationProperties.class)`.
+The [collection of CAS-provided settings](Configuration-Properties.html) are all encapsulated inside a `CasConfigurationProperties` component.
+This is a parent class that brings all elements of the entire CAS platform together and binds values to the relevant fields inside in a very type-safe manner.
+The [configuration binding](Configuration-Server-Management.html) is typically done via `@EnableConfigurationProperties(CasConfigurationProperties.class)` on the actual configuration class.

 <div class="alert alert-info"><strong>Prefix Notation</strong><p>Note that all CAS-provided settings exclusively begin with the prefix <code>cas</code>.
 Other frameworks and packages upon which CAS depends may present their own configuration naming scheme.
 Note the difference.</p></div>